uhhhhh-gif/simple.vbs/README.md

-# simple.vbs
+# vbsfiles.vbs
-or is it
+vbscript files
-hey!!
+hello
-this is a simple file using .vbs scripts. you can download it to read if you want to rate comment the rating at issues tab if you read this readme.md file, you can download the .vbs file also you need chrome to open bytebeat otherwise it wont work if it still dont work there may be issue
+this is the thing that has vbscript files you can download the .zip file